 Lessees stay in WRR lessons most of the year and are committed to continuous learning.

-Lessees pay for basic grooming supplies such as fly spray, hoof care products and any WRR-approved dietary supplements that are not part of WRR’s feeding program.
+Lessees pay for basic grooming supplies such as fly spray, hoof care products, any WRR-approved dietary supplements that are not part of WRR’s feeding program, as well as any out-of-the-ordinary farrier or vet needs for showing or arduous trail riding.

 Lessees are expected to have the skills needed or desire to learn how to help care for the horse.
 Lessees may be asked to treat and monitor minor cuts and other health issues, help with stall cleaning if the horse is temporarily stalled, and take on greater responsibilities related to barn usage.